-Here are some advantages of private limited companies listed:-
+Here are some advantages of private limited companies:

 Shares of such companies get owned by founders, management, or a group of private investors.
 As private companies do not allow their shares to get traded in an open market, i.e. share market, there will be fewer shareholders, and decision-making will be less complex, efficient, and prompt.

-Private companies require fewer filings than public companies as most of their work need not be in the public domain to gain public confidence and improve its goodwill like that in the case of a public company.
+Private companies require fewer filings than public companies as most of their work need not be in the public domain to gain goodwill.

-It gets done to gain public confidence so that more and more subscribe to the shares of that company, and the prices of shares boom, leading to huge profits to the company.
-In contrast, a private company does not need to do this as people cannot subscribe to its shares on their own in an open market.
+Public disclosure is performed to gain public confidence so that more people subscribe to the shares of that company, and the prices of shares boom, consequently, leading to profits to the company.
+By contrast, a private company does not need to disclose as people cannot subscribe to its shares on their own in an open market.

-As a private company shareholder is fewer in number than a public company, the decision-making process is less complex and more efficient.
+- Management and decision making: Because the number of private company shareholders is fewer than that of a public company, the decision-making process is less complex and more efficient.

-As more shareholders get consulted, management and decision-making become more complex and confusing in public companies.
-This complex procedure gets eliminated in a private company as the number of shareholders is less.
+In public companies, when more shareholders are consulted, management and decision-making become more complex and confusing.
+This complex procedure is eliminated in a private company as the number of shareholders is less.

-The main objective of a public company is to increase the value of its shares which will ultimately lead to more capital funding and profit.
+- Objective: The objective of a public company is to increase the value of its shares, which will lead to more capital funding and profit.

-While in a private company, the objective of managers is flexible in achieving short term and long term objectives.
+In a private company, the objective of managers is flexible and categorised into achieving short-term and long-term objectives.

-Private companies and their members responsible for their operation don’t concern the stock market as their shares are not freely tradable.
+- Pressure: Private companies and their members are not concerned with the stock market as their shares are not freely tradable.

-Private companies don’t have to make decisions and carry on their operation according to shareholders expectations.
+Private companies do not have to make decisions and conduct their operation according to the expectations of the shareholders.

-The stock market nowhere influences the policies of private companies.
+The stock market does influence the policies of private companies.

-A private limited company focus on long-term earnings; as such, pressure gets eliminated.
-They are not pressured to increase their profits in the short term by increasing their stocks’ value.
+- Long-term planning: A private limited company focuses on long-term earnings; as such, pressure is eliminated.
+The members are not pressured to increase their profits in the short term by increasing the value of their stock.

-Earlier, such a company required a minimum share capital of one lakh for its formation.
-Still, after the companies (amendment) act 2015, there is no such minimum requirement of share capital to be maintained to form a company.
+- Minimum Paid Capital: Earlier, such a company required a minimum share capital of one lakh for its formation.
+After the Companies (amendment) Act 2015, there is no such minimum requirement of share capital to be maintained to form a company.

-Private companies keep their information like financial reports, transactions, income tax returns, and other documents confidential.
-It is not a requisite for them to bring as it will give an unfair advantage to their competitors in the market, which could be harmful to them.
+- Confidentiality: Private companies keep their information, such as financial reports, transactions, income tax returns, and other documents confidential.
+This is performed to avoid unfair advantage to their competitors in the market.

 Disadvantages of private limited companies